 Cool season vegetable production requires significant inputs of water and nitrogen fertilizer to maximize yield and quality.
-Proposed changes in water quality regulations on the Central Coast of California, along with higher fertilizer prices in recent years, have prompted grower interest in increasing efficiency of nitrogen fertilizer use in lettuce and other cool season vegetables.
-The results of this project will increase the capacity of CropManage, an online resource that uses weather, soil, and crop data to assist growers in using water and nitrogen fertilizer efficiently for producing cool season vegetables.
+The results of this project increased the capacity of CropManage, an online resource that uses weather, soil, and crop data to assist growers in using water and nitrogen fertilizer efficiently for producing cool season vegetables.

 Methylmercury is found in low or no oxygen environments and can be toxic to wildlife at low levels.
 The objectives of this study are to quantify methylmercury loads from rice fields and determine at what time of year loads are greatest.
 This research will provide critical data on the types of methylmercury loads we can expect from rice fields and when methylmercury loads may be of concern.

 Spatial analysis of irrigation efficiencies is critical to implementing water conservation strategies as climate changes over time.
 This study utilizes spatial approaches to presenting and managing data on transpiration ratios, surface soil retention and evaporation rates, and local weather conditions.

 Improving aquifer storage recovery operations can help to reduce nutrient loads and increase water supplies.
 This analysis of managed aquifer recharge in central coastal California quantified variability in infiltration, recharge, groundwater movement, and water quality.